 11th September 2018

 I’m sat here about to take off on a flight and sweating a little bit.
-I’m not a nervous traveller, not at all, but in recent years it has become a lottery of whether I will end up in excruciating pain.
-The reason… 'surfer's ear'.
+I’m not a nervous traveller, not at all, but in recent years it has become a lottery as to whether I will end up in excruciating pain.
+The reason … surfer's ear.

 As a small child I used to holiday on the beaches of Portreath in Cornwall.
 My dad used to take me out on his surfboard and push me into the seemingly crystal (and back then empty) waves of Cornwall.

-From the age of 5 until this day, I have had horrendous ear infections, I am now almost deaf in my left ear.
+From the age of 5 until this day, I have had horrendous ear infections and am now almost deaf in my left ear.
 Thanks to environmental campaign groups like Surfers Against Sewage, this is not a problem my kids need to deal with.

-Compounding this problem, I’ve spent most of my life surfing through winter.
-Its a brilliant time of year to surf.
+But I’ve compounded my problem by spending most of my life surfing through winter.
+Its a brilliant time of year to surf, but it's cold.

 Why am I telling this tale?
 I used to be a medical practitioner and I really want to make sure other people don’t suffer with the same problem.
-The only temporary treatment for 'surfer's ear' is to have an operation where they either chisel or drill the ear canals.
-This is not without risk of further damage and often the problem returns.
+Apart from treating painful infections, the main treatment for surfer's ear is to have an operation where the bony growths are either chiselled or drilled out of the ear canals.
+This is not without risk of further damage and often the problem will return.